JThanat/whalemart/doc/problem-statement.md

 The whole system consists of 4 smaller parts as follow:

 1. Registration
+  - Flea market lessors and vendors can register to the system
+  - Flea market lessors and vendors can log in to the system
+  - Flea market lessors and vendors can log out off the system
+  - Flea market lessors and vendors can edit their account
+  - Flea market lessors and vendors can delete their account
 1. Function for flea market lessors
+  - Flea market lessors can create booth area
+  - Flea market lessors can add booths’ information including:
+    - Price for each booth
+    - Time slot
+    - Provided equipment
+    - Agreement for using booth area
+  - Flea market lessors can edit booths’ information
+  - Flea market lessors can delete booths from the system
+  - Flea market lessors can view their booths’ status
 1. Function for flea market vendors
 1. Payment